 2. Create a website using a website builder, like Wix, Wordpress or SquareSpace (can be free)

-3. Work with a web designer or web developer to create a website for you
+3. Work with a web designer or web developer to create a website for you (probably not free)

 4. Ask a friend with some tech skills to create a website for you (free)

-No matter which option you choose, being able to direct potential guests to your website is invaluable in helping you attract bookings with no booking fees.
+No matter which you choose, being able to direct potential guests to your website is invaluable in helping you attract bookings with no booking fees.

-Let's talk widgets
+Let's talk booking widgets

 If you use a website that has been created by your property management software, the instant booking option is likely to be built in automatically.